Skip to main content

 Does My Child Need A-Maths?

-A-Maths is strongly recommended — and in practice, essential — for students planning to take H2 Mathematics in Junior College, which is required for most Science stream and engineering pathways.
+A-Maths is strongly recommended — and in practice, essential — for students planning to take H2 Mathematics in Junior College, which is a common prerequisite for university engineering and computing pathways.

 Your child should take A-Maths if they plan to pursue:

-• JC H2 Mathematics: The SEAB H2 Maths syllabus assumes knowledge from A-Maths — students without A-Maths background find H2 Maths extremely challenging
+• JC H2 Mathematics: The SEAB H2 Maths syllabus assumes knowledge from A-Maths — students without A-Maths background find H2 Maths extremely challenging, so read whether you need A-Maths for H2 Math

-• Engineering at university: NTU and SUTD require or strongly prefer a good pass in A-Maths
+• Engineering at university: NTU and SUTD engineering programmes require H2 Mathematics at A-Level, which builds directly on A-Maths foundations

 Your child may not need A-Maths if they are: